Best Music & Audio Apps for Mac (2026)

 2. SoundCloud

 SoundCloud is where we go on the Mac to hear things the big services do not carry, from bedroom producers to early remixes and DJ sets.
-The web player runs cleanly in any browser and the catalog of independent uploads is unmatched.
+The web player runs cleanly in any browser and it holds a huge catalog of independent uploads.
 It is free with ads, or a few dollars a month removes them.
 If you follow underground artists, this stays open all day.

 3. GarageBand